 Early runs benefit from proximity to design team: As the project goes from building one of something to hundreds of units, variances may come during manufacturing.
 This is where have the design engineers on hand can speed trouble shooting and cut time and costs.
 Similarly, co-location allows the team to more efficiently manage supply chain design obsolescence—common with low volume, high complex devices.

 The team enjoyed sharing and comparing notes with each other.
 Now it’s your turn.
 What benefits have you reaped from working with design and development firms that co-locate medical device manufacturing?

 Jason Dolynny is Director of Manufacturing at Starfish Medical.
-Please visit our Services and Capabilities pages for more information on Medical Device Design, Development and Manufacturing at Starfish Medical.
+Please visit our Services page for more information on Medical Device Design, Development and Manufacturing at Starfish Medical.